true65536/true65536.github.io/README.md

-# Many 2048
+# 65536 Plus

 Made just for fun.
-[Play it here!](http://true2048.github.io/)
+[Play it here!](http://true65536.github.io/)

 ## Contributing

-Changes and improvements are more than welcome!
+Changes and improvements are greater than welcome!
 Feel free to fork and open a pull request.
-Please make your changes in a specific branch and request to pull into `master`!
-If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.
+Please make your changes in a specific branch and request to pull into `gh-pages`, I guess.
+If you can, please make sure the game fully works before sending the PR2, as that will help speed up the process.